Hear from cardiac experts and help improve antenatal detection of CHD

 The seventh in a series of eight lectures, brought you by Tiny Tickers, the BCCA and the BFCA.
-Presented by Dr Caroline Jones and chaired by Dr Magdalena Sajnach-Menke, this live presentation will focus on the normal and abnormal 3VT view, and how we can improve the diagnosis of duct dependent lesions.
+Presented by Dr Caroline Jones and chaired by Dr Magdalena Sajnach-Menke, this recording of our live webinar focuses on the normal and abnormal 3VT view, and how we can improve the diagnosis of duct dependent lesions.

 A baby with a chest scar lying on cushions